gbgabiola/progress/README.md

 # Progress towards my learning goals

-In each folder, separated by year, are my notes, etc related to what I'm studying, doing, learning...
+In each folder, separated by courses, books, and others are my notes, related to what I'm studying, doing, or learning...

 <!-- You can find my name on the list here [speedstudy](https://github.com/P1xt/speedstudy#progress), My goal is to see how many points I can rack up by December 31, 2018. -->